 In the face of overwhelming evidence to the contrary, Trump denies the reality of global warming.

 One is compelled to agree with Hayek when he observes that government programs interfere with free choice when government officials create social programs they think are good for someone else.
 Hayek is not saying that government should not care for the poor, work-disabled, or technologically unemployed.
 He writes: “Where, as in the case of sickness and accident, neither the desire to avoid such calamities nor the efforts to overcome their consequences are as a rule weakened by the provision of assistance – where, in short, we deal with genuinely insurable risks – the case for the state’s helping to organize a comprehensive system of social insurance is very strong.”

 Hayek goes on to suggest that technological change that causes unemployment warrants government assistance.
 The danger Hayek tries to make clear is that government interferes with free choice when social programs try to create false equalities.

 Hayek writes: “Where, as in the case of sickness and accident, neither the desire to avoid such calamities nor the efforts to overcome their consequences are as a rule weakened by the provision of assistance – where, in short, we deal with genuinely insurable risks – the case for the state’s helping to organize a comprehensive system of social insurance is very strong.”

 Hayek is acknowledging a role for government.
 The role is to regulate private enterprise in those areas where freedom of choice or equal opportunity is infringed upon.

-If insurance is not available to all in a land of prosperity, then government has a role in creating a program that will offer insurance to all.
-Hayek’s only caveat is that the insurance be offered as an affordable, free enterprise, and individual choice; not as an entitlement.
+Hayek’s only caveat is that the insurance be offered as an affordable, free enterprise, and individual choice, not as an entitlement.